naigggs/hau2park.web/USERMANUAL.md

 - You will receive an email or mobile app notification containing a QR Code.
 - This QR Code will serve as your digital parking pass.
 - Ensure that you save or screenshot the QR Code for easy access.
+- The QR is also available in the application

 ### 3.4 Presenting the QR Code to Security
 Upon arrival at the school campus: